lord2y/pkgfoo/README.md

     pkgfoo_1.0.0-1-g6e2849a_amd64.deb

 where `1.0.0` identify the version, `1` identify the number of commit done after the tag and `g6e2849a` identify the last commit hash.

+## How to use this

+You can clone the following repo and run

+    make deb